All Episodes

 You wanted to play basketball or play with your friends.

-But as far as the racial issue, it was there and it wasn't something that you could ignore.
+But as far as the racial issue, it was there, and it wasn't something that you could ignore.

-Go ahead and finish.
+Their attitude – Go ahead and finish.

-In fact, let me take a break right now because there's time to do that, and I want to get into the seminary question because uh uh I'm I'm curious about the decision you made to go there.
+And I want to get into the seminary question because I'm curious about the decision you made to go there.

-We're talking with Associate Justice Clarence Thomas of the Supreme Court about his new memoir, My Grandfather's Son will be right back and continue after this.
+We're talking with Associate Justice Clarence Thomas of the Supreme Court about his new memoir, My Grandfather's Son.

 And welcome back, folks.

-What what year was that?
+What year was that?

 Why did you decide to do that?

-Well, actually the year was 1964, Rush.
+Well, actually, the year was 1964, Rush.

-Um, and I made the decision when I made the decision in the spring of 1964.
+And I made the decision when I made the decision in the spring of 1964.

-I was fifteen years old.
+I was 15 years old.

 Well, the reason I did it had to do with the natural progression of altar boys.

-Uh and the natural progression was that you went into the minor seminary and then later on to the major seminary.
+And the natural progression was that you went into the minor seminary and then later on to the major seminary.

-So it was a uh a natural progression.
+So it was a natural progression.

-Uh I'd always thought I had a bit of a vocation.
+I'd always thought I had a bit of a vocation.

-Uh actually I thought it would be with the Mary Knowles, and uh I talked to my grandfather about it.
+Actually, I thought it would be with the Mary Knolls.

 How many black kids were there with you?